dansantander/dawn/README.md

 $ cd <folder>
 $ git clone git@github.com:dansantander/moonglitch.git
 ```
-- Open your terminal and go inside the folder you just cloned
+- Open your terminal and go inside the folder of the project you just cloned
-- Run the command 'npm run-script start' and it will build and open the game on a new browser window.
+- Run the command 'node server.js'
+- Finally go to your browser and type localhost:8080 in the adress bar

 ### Game Concept